-4.6 Composition and Appointment of Members
+4.6 Composition and appointment of members

-Appointments to the Board are made by the VPR and are for a three-year renewable term.
-GREB determines the composition of Board members bi-annually.
+Official appointments to the Board are made by the VPR.
+Appointments are made for a three-year renewable term.
+GREB and the Research Ethics Office will examine the composition of Board membership bi-annually.
 For example, recruitment efforts will be made if expertise (i.e., a research area) is absent from the Board.
-The VPR will assist in recruiting members at the request of GREB.
-In addition, GREB may consult with faculty deans, department heads, or their delegates to obtain appropriate GREB membership or participate in actively recruiting members using social media or other forms of advertising.
-Term renewal is based upon review by the GREB Chair, with consultation with the Vice-chair and Research Ethics Manager, with final approval by the VPR.
+The VPR will assist in recruiting members at the request of GREB and the Research Ethics Office.
+Term renewal is based upon review by the GREB Chair, with consultation with the Vice-chair and Research Ethics Manager.
+VPR will receive quarterly updates on the Board composition.